centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 Mode creation
 -------------

-Once **plugin.pm** is created and modes are declared in it, create modes in the **mode directory** :
+Once **plugin.pm** is created and modes are declared in it, create modes in the **mode** directory:
 ::

   cd mode
   touch mode1.pm

-Then, edit mode1.pm to add **license terms** by copying it from an other plugin.
-Don't forget to put your name at the end of it :
+Then, edit mode1.pm to add **license terms** by copying it from an other mode.
+Don't forget to put your name at the end of it:

 .. code-block:: perl